Biden taps VP Harris to lead response to border challenges

 Biden made the announcement as he and Harris met at the White House on Wednesday with Health and Human Services Secretary Xavier Becerra, Homeland Security Secretary Alejandra Mayorkas and other immigration advisers to discuss the increase in migrants, including many unaccompanied minors, arriving at the border in recent weeks.

 In delegating the matter to Harris, Biden is seeking to replicate a dynamic that played out when he served as President Barack Obama’s vice president.
-Obama turned to Biden in his first term to lead the White House effort to draw down U.S. troops in Iraq and oversee implementation of stimulus in response to the Great Recession.
+Obama turned to Biden in his first term to lead the White House effort to draw down U.S. troops in the intractable war in Iraq and oversee implementation of the American Recovery Act in response to the Great Recession.

 “When she speaks, she speaks for me,” Biden said, noting her past work as California’s attorney general makes her specially equipped to lead the administration’s response.

-Biden, who has faced stiff criticism from Republicans over the increased flow of migrants, is hoping to show Americans he’s taking the situation at the border seriously.
+Biden, who has faced stiff criticism from Republicans over the increased flow of migrants since he took office in January, is hoping to show Americans he’s taking the situation at the U.S.-Mexico border seriously.
 He also wants to prevent the growing humanitarian and political challenge from overshadowing his administration’s ambitious legislative agenda.

 But the high-profile assignment for Harris, who ran for the Democratic presidential nomination in 2020 and is expected to run for the White House again in the future, could be politically fraught.

+To that end, Biden teased in his comments that he was saddling her with a “tough job.”

-“Needless to say, the work will not be easy,” Harris said.
+“Needless to say, the work will not be easy,” Harris said about her new assignment.
 “But it is important work.”

 Harris is tasked with overseeing diplomatic efforts to deal with issues spurring migration in the Northern Triangle countries of El Salvador, Guatemala and Honduras, as well as pressing them to strengthen enforcement on their own borders, administration officials said.
-She’s also tasked with developing and implementing a long-term strategy that gets at the root causes of migration from those countries.
+More broadly, though, she’s tasked with implementing a long-term strategy that gets at the root causes of migration from those countries.

-Biden suggested President Donald Trump’s decision to cut $450 million funding in 2019 to the region was partly to blame for the situation.
+Biden suggested former President Donald Trump’s decision to cut funding in 2019 to the region was partly to blame for the situation.
+Trump announced in April 2019 he was cutting $450 million in aid to the three countries because they weren’t doing enough to stem the flow of migrants.

 Among the other reasons for the current increase: the thousands of Central American migrants already stuck at the border for months and the persistent scourge of gang violence afflicting the Northern Triangle countries.